JanHuss/JanHuss/README.md

 # About Me:
-I am an Audio Tools Programmer with a decade of experience in music production and sound design.
+I am an **Audio Tools Programmer** with a decade of experience in music production and sound design.
-I hold a Bachelor Honours of Arts in Music Production and Sound Engineering, and I am currently pursuing a Bachelor Honours of Computer Science in Computer Game Applications Development (expected completion in May 2025).
+I hold a **Bachelor Honours of Arts in Music Production and Sound Engineering**, and I am currently pursuing a **Bachelor Honours of Computer Science in Computer Game Applications Development** (expected completion in May 2025).
 My work uniquely blends musical creativity with technical expertise, allowing me to excel in the games industry.